 The Permanent Residency Track Comprehensive Evaluation (영주용 종합평가) is for foreign residents applying for F-5 permanent residency.
 After the 2018 amendment to the Immigration Control Act Enforcement Decree, TOPIK is no longer accepted as the language requirement for F-5.
 Completing KIIP Stage 5 or passing the Permanent Residency Track Comprehensive Evaluation is the path the law recognizes.

 The Naturalization Track Comprehensive Evaluation (귀화용 종합평가) is for foreign residents seeking Korean citizenship.
 On 2018-03-01, the Ministry of Justice replaced the separate naturalization written test with the KIIP Comprehensive Evaluation.
 There is no longer a standalone naturalization written test.
 The Comprehensive Evaluation is the written test.
-Beyond that: applicants who complete the full KIIP Stage 5 track (Basic and Advanced) and pass the Naturalization Track Comprehensive Evaluation are also exempt from the naturalization interview.
+Beyond that: applicants who complete KIIP Stage 5 (70 hours) and pass the Naturalization Track Comprehensive Evaluation are also exempt from the naturalization interview.

 Both tracks share the same pass mark: 60 out of 100.